Nationalism and Culture

 Byron Fraser wrote an extensive review of Nationalism And Culture which you can find here

-For an interesting companion book which provides a fast-paced account of Rudolf Rocker’s life in England during World War I, see another book I have published, written by Rudolf’s son, Fermin, titled 33 Dunstan Houses.
-In late 2015 I republished a magnificent book of essays by Rudolf Rocker called The Six.
-For anyone interested in Rudolf Rocker, these books make a fine introduction to the man and his work.
+For an interesting companion book which provides an intimate account of Rocker’s life in England during World War I, see another book I have published, written by his son, Fermin, titled 33 Dunstan Houses.
+I completed a trifecta of Rocker books in late 2015 when I republished Rudolf Rocker’s The Six.
+Inquire about special pricing when ordering all three books.

 To read to another insightful review of Nationalism and Culture, this by Jeff Riggenbach, check out this Mises Daily article.
 Back in 1980 Merritt Clifton did a review of the book in The Book Mart newspaper.
 This Clifton review was one of the earliest done of the book after I published it.